 This figurine is in very good older vintage condition.
 Aside from a tiny fleabite - at most 1/16th of an inch - on the base of the figurine at the rear, this confection is in mint condition with no breaks, cracks or repairs.
 The cherub's 10 fingers, expressively splayed out at the moment of impact, are miraculously pristine and intact, as are the legs, tail and ears of the goat.
 This lovely figurine must have been treasured by its prior owner!

-BRIEF HISTORY: Gerold porzellan has a relatively short history, at least as compared with Meissen or even Limoges, but it produced a large quantity of products (10,000+) in a relatively short time, and employed some highly skilled artisans whose skills rivalled those at Nymphenburg and Meissen.
-From 1937 to 1960 it was known as The Gerold & Company, Tettau, Bavaria.
-Then, in 1960, the name was changed to Porcelain Factory Gerold & Company.
-In 1993, the business came under new ownership and the name was changed to New Porcelain Company, Ltd. Sadly, the new owners destroyed many of the old Tettau molds.
+BRIEF HISTORY: Gerold porzellan has a relatively short history compared to those of other German or French manufacturers.
+However, it produced a large quantity of products in a relatively short time, and employed some highly skilled artisans whose works rivalled those at Nymphenburg and Meissen.
+Known as The Gerold & Company, Tettau, Bavaria, from 1937 to 1960, the name was then changed to Porcelain Factory Gerold & Company.
+In 1993, the business came under new ownership and, sadly, the new owners destroyed many of the old Tettau molds.
 The operation has since ceased to be a viable business, but the facility in Tettau is now a museum and is open for tours.

 Shipping for this delightful Gerold & Co figurine is $30.00 to the 48 contiguous United States.
 Please contact us for a shipping quote outside the lower 48 United States @ email@example.com.